This Crock Pot Mac and Cheese is a family favorite! Elbow macaroni noodles are slow cooked in a rich cheesy sauce.

 - 1 teaspoon onion powder

-Combine all ingredients in the slow cooker and cook on high for 2 hours or low for 3 hours, stirring once or twice.
+- Combine all ingredients in a 4qt slow cooker and cook on high for 2 hours or low for 3 hours, stirring once or twice.

-Be sure that your macaroni is cooked al dente before you put it in the slow cooker so it doesn’t become mushy.
-If you prefer or if you are short on time, you can bake this in the oven (and I have many many times!)
-Preheat the oven to 350 degrees F. Bake 30 minutes covered and 30 minutes uncovered.
+- Baking in the oven - If you prefer or if you are short on time, you can bake this in the oven (and I have many many times!)
+Preheat the oven to 350°F. Bake 30 minutes covered and 30 minutes uncovered.